paweljedrzejczyk/netguru_bootstrapper/README.md

 Allows you to declare sizing for an element in a `width height` format.

-**Arguments**: List of dimensions, where the first element determines width and the second height (in case of only one element it gets set as width and height)
+**Arguments**: List of dimensions, where the first element determines width and the second height (in case of only one argument it gets set as width and height)

 **Usage**:
 ```scss